parisni/mimic-omop-guidelines/03-result.md

 | OBSERVATION_PERIOD 	| patients, admissions |
 | SPECIMEN 	 	| chartevents, labevents, microbiologyevents |

-- observation_period provide duplicate information: we fill this table to respect the omop model and tools
+- observation_period provide duplicate informations from visit_occurrence : we fill this table to respect the omop model and tools

 # Quality evaluation